FBRDNLMS/NLMSvariants/bin/README.md

 ![alt text](https://github.com/FBRDNLMS/NLMSvariants/blob/master/img/args.png "ANSI_C/C++ bin, overview of args")

 Tested ANSI C version with the biggest picture I could find as input data. `$./lms -i cherry_blossom_3456x2592.ppm -n 8999999`
 You can see the size has been reduced to the max pixel size of the image.
-Only limiting factor is HDD/SSD size.
+Only limiting factor is HDD/SSD space.
 Logfiles can get quite big in size.
 ![alt text](https://github.com/FBRDNLMS/NLMSvariants/blob/master/img/big_input.png "ANSI_C/C++ bin, overview of args")

 Logs are created by default for: